-You can scan all pages of your site starting from the homepage.
+You can scan all pages of your website starting from the homepage.
 The scanner will follow every internal link but won’t include subdomains.
 If you want to check subdomains and their pages, enable the Subdomains slider.

 Another option is to scan every page specified in the XML sitemap.
 You can also add the list of pages that you want the tool to audit.
 Make sure it’s in a TXT or CSV format.

 Enable or disable the toggle next to each rule to give the SE Ranking bot scanning instructions.
-Depending on your choice, the SE Ranking bot will scan the site following instructions in the robots.txt file or ignore them.
+Depending on your choice, the SE Ranking bot will scan the website following instructions in the robots.txt file or ignore them.

 The same applies to Ignore Noindex and Ignore Nofollow.
 If enabled, the bot will ignore the noindex and nofollow directives.